This course can be tailored to your needs for private, onsite delivery at your location.

-This course will guide you in making UAT truly effective on your projects.
+This UAT training course will guide you in making User Acceptance Testing truly effective on your projects.
 It will identify the people who should be involved, the things those people should be doing, and when and how those activities should be done.
 If you are a member of a development team, this course will help you to make the best possible use of UAT in your development projects.
 If you are a Customer or End User, it will equip you to be an effective User Acceptance Tester.

 - Upcoming Dates and Locations